earthly/website/blog/_posts/2023-07-21-bazel-build-with-caching.md

     Learn how to improve your Bazel build times by using a cache.
 This article explains the benefits of caching, the different types of caches, and how to set up a local or remote cache with Bazel.
 last_modified_at: 2023-07-28
 ---
-**Explore the intricacies of Bazel caching options in this article.
-Learn how Earthly's built-in caching can boost your build efficiency and enhance Bazel's capabilities.
-[Learn more](/).**
+**This article delves into the complexities of Bazel caching options.
+Earthly boosts build efficiency through its powerful built-in caching features.
+[Learn more about Earthly](/).**

 [Bazel](https://bazel.build) is a tool that helps you automate the process of building and testing.
 For instance, with Bazel, you can automate the process of creating executables for [monorepo build systems](https://earthly.dev/blog/bazel-build/).